ferDMS/MOOCS/Using Databases with Python/notes.md

 ## Relational Databases

-Databases emerged when people figured out how to solve the speed at which e can access data stored randomly in a disk.
+Databases emerged when people figured out how to solve the speed at which we can access data stored randomly in a disk.
 Through clever relations between data one can stop looking at the data in a straightforward and linear way and instead do some skips between the data to obtain only whatever we really need.
 This way we do not have to scan through petabytes of data to browse the internet.

 * Relation (table), tuple (row) and attribute (column)